 Assets Under Management

-Assets under management is an industry term that describes the total investment value of the companies under the group umbrella.
+Assets under management is an industry term that describes the companies’ total investment and net asset value under the group umbrella.
 The higher the number, the more the companies are worth as a unit – and the more successful the investment might be in the future.

 Expense Ratio

-The expense ratio is what it will cost the investor to own their part of the exchange.
-While small at first, the amount is charged as a percentile of your total investment – and it can add up over time, so keep an eye on it.
+The expense ratio is what it will cost the investor to own their part of the fund.
+While small at first, the expense ratio is charged as a percentile of your total investment – and it can add up over time, so keep an eye on it.
+Overall, expense ratios with ETFs are far less than mutual funds.
+If you notice an ETF that charges a similar rate to mutual funds, it’s best to avoid it.

 See Related: Best Impact Investing Apps